Practice-Based Opportunity for Promotion of Weight Reduction Trials (POWER Trials)

 Contact: Dr. Barbara Wells

-The purpose of this program was to conduct separate, five-year randomized control trials (RCTs) to test the effectiveness of interventions delivered in routine clinical practice on achieving weight loss in obese patients with at least one additional cardiovascular risk factor.
-Three studies were funded and all shared the same primary outcome measure: change of weight 24 months following randomization (1)
+The purpose of this program is conduct separate, five-year randomized control trials (RCTs) to test the effectiveness of interventions delivered in routine clinical practice on achieving weight loss in obese patients with at least one additional cardiovascular risk factor.
+Three studies were funded and all share the same primary outcome measure: change of weight 24 months following randomization.